anrouxel/modelio-snapcraft/README.md

   <br />
 </h1>

-<p align="center"><b>This is the snap for Modelio</b>, It is a community-maintained package to easily install Blockbench on Ubuntu, Fedora, Debian and other major Linux distributions.
+<p align="center"><b>This is the snap for Modelio</b>, It is a community-maintained package to easily install Modelio on Ubuntu, Fedora, Debian and other major Linux distributions.
 It is available in the Snap Store, Ubuntu Software, and a number of other applications.</p>

 <p align="center"><i>"Modelio is a modeling solution offering a wide range of functionalities based on the main standards of enterprise architecture, software development and systems engineering."</i></p>